csbridge/csbridge2020/templates/en/resources/general-info.md

 * We've designed the course so that outside of the schedule, you do not need to be on your computer working on the course material.
 If you want to spend extra time because you're excited about the material, that's okay but it is not necessary.
 * You will have weekends **off**.

-We hope these help you have a great CS Bridge experience:
+We hope these course components will help you have a great CS Bridge experience:

 * You will meet (via videoconferencing) <b>in a small group</b>, daily, with someone on the teaching team.
-* The course is centered around <b>engaging assignments</b> and opportunities to get to know other students and the teaching team.
+* The course is centered around <b>engaging assignments and projects</b> and other activities to help you meet other students and get to know the teaching team.
-* You won't receive a grade in the course, so ust enjoy learning and have fun!
+* You won't receive a grade in the course, so just enjoy learning and have fun!
 * The main outcome is that you will have had A LOT of FUN and have acquired **a new and wonderful skill: how to program.**
-* After you've finished the course, you will receive a certificate.
+* After you've finished the course, you will receive a certificate of completion.

 <hr />